-As an example, doctors from the UK dominate the numbers of doctors who apply for specialist registration each year.
-In 2017 252 UK doctors out of a total of 309 doctors applied for specialist recognition as a GP.
+As an example, doctors from the UK dominate the number of doctors who apply for specialist registration each year.
+In 2017 252 UK doctors out of a total of 309 doctors applied for special recognition as a GP.
 We don’t know how many were deemed comparable in General Practice but we do know that overall 99% of UK doctors who applied for specialist recognition were deemed either partial or substantially comparable.
 With 89% being deemed substantially comparable.

 So, as a medical recruitment agency, armed with that knowledge you will obviously see a UK doctor as a “good bet” to gain registration and therefore worth working with.

 The other consideration taken into account is where you would like to work in Australia.
 The highest proportion of vacancies for medical jobs is generally the inverse of where the population centers are.
 So if you are prepared to work in remote and rural areas you are likely to have several employers interested in you.
 Whereas, if you want to work in the heart of Sydney you are going to struggle.

 So the ideal IMG candidate from a recruitment agency would probably be an experienced General Practitioner from the United Kingdom looking to relocate to Australia to a small town for family and lifestyle reasons.

 And the ideal non-candidate from a recruitment agency would probably be an IMG with only a primary medical degree, from a non-competent authority country, who has passed AMC Part 1 (but not 2) and is only prepared to work in a capital city.

 Using Medical Recruitment Agencies For Locum (Short Term) Work

 We have spent a fair bit of time so far talking about International Medical Graduates and medical recruitment agencies but of course, medical recruitment agencies also work with doctors with established qualifications and registration in Australia.